Secondary-electron radiation accompanying hadronic GeV-TeV gamma-rays from supernova remnants: Method

 \subsection{Synchrotron radiation from SEPs}

-\ Once the SEPs are produced in the SNR, they will emit their energy and cool down by synchrotron radiation and IC scattering background photons.
-So SEPs are accumulated in the SNR, but their energy distribution is affected by radiative cooling.
+The SEPs are accumulated in the SNR, but their energy distribution is affected by radiative cooling.
 We derive first the energy distribution of SEPs, and then calculate the synchrotron spectrum emitted by them.

-We solve the continuity equation governing the temporal SEPs' distribution,
+We solve the continuity equation governing the temporal SEPs' distribution